“I’m learning all the four-letter words now. There’s about 6,000 of them in all.”

 The song was produced by Andrew Lloyd Webber, and some would argue that it’s still his finest hour.
 Or finest couple of minutes, anyway.

 Ostentatious houses greet us at the top of Marple Locks, with one cubist fusion of glass and wood apparently having been bolted onto the top of a bungalow.
-Every home on the row is completely unique, with one bravely using every building material known to mankind, another with ill-considered columns blocking the front door, and one with a garage that looks like the Cookie Monster rendered in stone.
+Every home on the row is completely unique, with one bravely using every building material known to mankind, another has ill-considered columns blocking the front door, and one revels in having a garage that looks like the Cookie Monster rendered in stone.

 Mist descends as we make our way along Strines Road, and while we can’t see much beyond the silvery-grey veil of cloud, we do spot a cheeky goat bleating from on top of a shed.
 A pied wagtail joins in the fun and buzzes the bus for a few seconds before dropping down next to a newly bloomed cherry blossom.